gtkalapurackal/home_servicebot/README.md

      1. change the directory to match your catkin workspace
      2. source devel/setup.bash
  there 5 scripts
-  1. one for testing the slam
+  1. slam_testing.sh for testing the slam
-  2. one for testing the map and navigation
+  2. navigation_testing.sh for testing the map and navigation
-  3. one for setting the pick up package
+  3. pick_object.sh for setting the pick up package
-  4. one for setting up the virtual object hide and seek
+  4. add_markers.sh for setting up the virtual object hide and seek
-  5. one for setting up final home service bot .
+  5. final_home_servicebot.sh for setting up final home service bot .